Maple (gamer): Career

 Due to their first-place finish at IEM Taipei, yoe Flash Wolves were invited to compete at the IEM Season IX - World Championship.
 After a Round 1 loss against SK Gaming, Maple and the team went on to beat Cloud9 in Round 1 of the losers bracket.
 Round 2 of the losers bracket saw the team's 2nd meeting of the tournament with SK Gaming.
 A win against the European team secured the yoe Flash Wolves a place in the bracket stage.
 They were eventually knocked out of the tournament in the semifinals after losing to Team SoloMid.

 With a second and third place LMS finish under their belt, the Flash Wolves had obtained a tie for the most LMS Championship Points behind AHQ, and were invited to the 2015 Taiwan Regional Finals.
 There, FW avenged their playoff loss by defeating Hong Kong Esports 3-2 and acquiring a spot in the 2015 Season World Championship.

 At the World Championship, the FW were expected by many analysts to have one of the weakest showings of any team in attendance.
 However, after a 4-2 group stage with wins over favorites KOO Tigers and Counter Logic Gaming, the Flash Wolves emerged first from groups, becoming the first team in two years to finish ahead of a Korean team in groups at Worlds.
 In the tournament quarterfinals, FW lost 1–3 to Origen, earning a top eight finish.

 Maple was one of the top players at the 2016 Mid-Season Invitational, in which Flash Wolves eventually finished third/fourth after losing to Counter Logic Gaming in the semi-finals.

 Following a one-year spell with PSG Talon and a single split on Anyone's Legend, Maple signed with Team SoloMid as their new mid laner.
 The team finished 5-6th in playoffs following a chaotic split which saw the team make several changes during the season.

+Maple would return to PSG Talon after a disastrous 2023 Spring split with TSM, immediately winning the PCS Summer split title in a close series against CTBC Flying Oyster.
+The midlaner would then win both Spring and Summer PCS splits in 2024, beating LJL side SoftBank Hawks to win the title on both occasions.
+On 21 November 2024, Maple would retire from competitive League of Legends.
+On 15 July 2025, Maple would unretire and sign with PSG Talon once again in the League of Legends Championship Pacific (LCP).